Business Registry Frequently Asked Questions

 The BC Services Card provides that trust.
 When you use your card to log in to government services online, it uses two-factor authentication to keep your information safe.
 The card was designed using the same enhanced security features as the B.C. driver’s license.
 These security features meet the highest standards for integrity and security and help protect your personal information and prevent misuse.

 What information will BC Registries be able to access from my card?

-To log in to Cooperatives online, you will use a mobile version (link to below) of your BC Services Card.
+To log in to the Business Registry, you will use a mobile version (link to below) of your BC Services Card.
 The only information BC Registries can access from your mobile card is your first and last name.
 Access to information on your mobile card is tightly restricted to only provide the information the service requires.
 In the case of BC Registries, we use your name for digital signatures when you submit your filings

 Registries cannot access your medical or driving records, and we cannot see any other services you access with your card.